Imperative Declarative Interrogative And Exclamatory

 Q: Can a sentence be more than one type?

-A: No. A sentence is classified according to its primary function.
+A: No. Day to day, a sentence is classified according to its primary function.
 While a sentence's tone might suggest multiple types (for example, a declarative sentence delivered with strong emotion), its grammatical structure determines its classification.

 Q: What is the difference between a period and an exclamation point?